 The Claimant failed to act in the Defendant’s best interests, or to explain properly and in a timely fashion, and that is why matters got to that stage at limitation.

 I do not find that the Defendant was in breach of the Conditional Fee Agreement and, as such, the Claimant’s claim is dismissed.”

 It was therefore concluded that since the Defendant was not found to be in breach of the CFA, the Claimant was entitled to only expenses and disbursements as per paragraph (ii) of the CFA.
 The proceedings which the Claimant issued in this case were for the Claimant’s charges, or Solicitor’s costs.
 These are treated separately to disbursements and expenses, and thus the Claimant was not entitled to the same.

 Griffiths J on Appeal concluded when dismissing the Appeal:

 “Indeed, it does not appear to me that the decision was based on a finding that the CFA was not binding, which is the basis of the Grounds of Appeal.
 Rather, it is a finding that the professional fees claimed were not recoverable under the terms of the CFA.”

 How Can ARC Costs Assist?

-ARC Costs are a team of Costs Draftsmen and Costs Lawyers who can assist in the recovery of your legal costs.
-We can ensure that all CFA’s and retainers are compliant and drafted appropriately.
-We can also ensure that an accurate costs budget and Bill of Costs is prepared.
+Our team of costs experts also regularly assist in the preparation of Costs Budgets and Bill of Costs, and facilitate negotiation of the same.
 Should a settlement not be reached on costs, as Costs Lawyers, we are able to assist and represent you throughout detailed assessment proceedings.

-We hold vast experience in acting for both the receiving party and the paying party.
-We can assist you in disputing costs which have been brought against you, namely by way of negotiations and points of dispute.
+We hold extensive experience in acting for both receiving and paying parties, and act as an independent party to provide legal services to either maximise costs or minimise your legal costs exposure.
+We can assist you in disputing costs which have been brought against you, namely by way of negotiations and settling Points of Dispute.